I long for a world where we are more thoughtful, considerate and kinder to each other. I hope to fulfill my vision through my poetry art.

 ADHD stands for Attention Deficit Hyperactivity Disorder.
 Actually, it is not a deficit in attention.
 People with ADHD pays attention to everything and have trouble filtering out stimulus in the environment.
 Dyslexia is having a difficulty with language processing.

 The brains of people with ADHD and dyslexia are wired differently and we are no less than neurotypical people.
 It comes with a lot of positive traits.
-Some of them are high level of creativity, great problem solving skills, whole picture thinking, being able to notice patterns and see connections that others will not see and being more empathetic.
+Some of them are high level of sensitivity, creativity, great problem solving skills, whole picture thinking, being able to notice patterns and see connections that others will not see and being more empathetic.

 MY POETRY ART